marle3003/mokapi/docs/resources/blogs/dynamic-mocks-with-javascript.md

 - Your frontend depends on different user roles (e.g., admin vs. regular user)
 - You need to simulate errors, timeouts, or permission checks
+- Backend state changes over time and should affect future responses (e.g., after a POST, the next GET reflects the update)
+- You need data that changes depending on query parameters or request bodies
+- You want to test workflows or sequences of API calls that depend on each other
+- You're working on features like pagination, filtering, or sorting
+- You need to simulate authentication and session-specific behavior
-- You want random, realistic test data
+- You want to create more realistic test scenarios for CI pipelines or manual testing
-- Your API evolves and you don’t want to constantly update static files

-Mokapi Scripts make your mocks flexible, responsive, and future-proof — without needing a real backend.
+- Your team needs fast feedback loops without relying on a fully working backend

+Dynamic mocks make your development process more reliable, realistic, and efficient.

 ## What You Can Do with Mokapi Scripts

 - ✅ Return different responses based on query parameters, headers, or body content
-- ✅ Simulate authentication and permissions
+- ✅ Simulate authentication, authorization, and role-based access
-- ✅ Generate random or structured dynamic data
+- ✅ Generate random, structured, or context-aware dynamic data
-- ✅ Mock complex workflows and conditional logic
+- ✅ Mock complex workflows with conditional logic and stateful behavior
+- ✅ Chain requests together to simulate real-world usage patterns
+- ✅ Customize error responses, delays, and status codes on the fly

-All using familiar JavaScript or TypeScript syntax.
+All using familiar JavaScript or TypeScript — no need to learn a new DSL.

 ## Example: Conditional Response Based on a Query Parameter